 Research & Development for the American Theatre

 Since its first season in 1995, ATF has produced 17 world premieres.
-Several of these, including Behave Yourself by Leslie Avayzian, the Melissa Gibson commission All is Not and Hal Corley’s Brush the Summer By, involved two year commitments including readings, workshops and a full production.
+Several of these, including Behave Yourself by Leslie Avayzian, the Melissa Gibson commission All is Not, Hal Corley’s Brush the Summer By, and Eric Lane’s Filming O’Keeffe involved two year commitments including readings, workshops and a full production.
 Many of ATF’s world premieres have gone onto receive productions in NYC, across the country and internationally.
 ATF has gained a reputation for developing one-person shows.
 Our most notable one-person premieres have been Fully Committed by Becky Mode (1998), Barbara’s Blue Kitchen by Lori Fischer (1998), It Goes Without Saying by Bill Bowers (2003) and Filler Up! by Deb Filler (1999 and 2008).
 A sample of the musicals ATF has played a role in developing include Hello Out There by Eric Price and Frank Terry, Murder for Two by Joe Kinosian and Kellen Blair, Ordinary Days by Adam Gwon (2009), Girl in the Frame by Jeremy Desmon (2005), and Mimi Le Duck by Diane Hansen-Young and Brian Feinstein (2004).

 In addition, ATF has provided an artistic home for early work by significant artists at a time when their work was barely known in New York City, let alone outside of it.
 This has included: Lisa Kron’s 101 Humiliating Stories (ATF 1995) and 2.5 Minute Ride (ATF 2007), Andrew Lippa’s Jon & Jen (ATF 1996), David and Ain Gordon’s The Small Family Business (ATF 1998), Melissa James Gibson’s Red Front (2000), Adam Rapp’s Nocturne (ATF 2001), Anton Dudley’s The Lake’s End (ATF 2003), JT Rogers’ Madagascar (ATF 2005) and John Kolvenbach’s Love Song (ATF 2008).
 For ATF’s complete production history click here.